bouwe77/bouwe77.github.io/content/blog/_when-green-tests-lie/when-green-tests-lie.md

 })
 ```

 These tests don't know how `canAccessPage` works.
-They only know what the subject should do, based on requirements we came up with when defining what are app should do.
+They only know what the subject should do, based on requirements we came up with when defining what our app should do.

 ### The subject is the boundary